fustilio/wordnet-playground/wn-ts/README.md

 - ✅ Unified CLI with database management commands
 - ✅ Comprehensive CLI documentation
 - ✅ Removed standalone scripts in favor of unified CLI

+## 🌐 Node-to-Browser Strategy: Enabling Full Browser Support

+A major goal for `wn-ts` is to provide seamless support for both Node.js and browser environments, following the proven strategy of `wordpos` and `wordpos-web`.
+Here’s how this will be achieved:

+### Lessons from wordpos/wordpos-web
+- **Dual Environment Support:** `wordpos` uses a single codebase with separate entry points for Node.js and browser, exposing the same API in both environments.
+- **Browser Data Preparation:** For browser use, WordNet data is preprocessed into JSON/JS modules, which are loaded dynamically in the browser, avoiding filesystem access.
+- **Consistent API:** Both builds offer the same API, so code and tests are portable across environments.
+- **Web Demo:** `wordpos-web` provides a static demo and distribution, bundling the browser build and data files for easy deployment.

+### Planned Approach for wn-ts and wn-ts-web
+- **Unified TypeScript Codebase:** `wn-ts` will maintain a single codebase with environment-specific entry points (using the `browser` field in `package.json`).
+- **Browser Data Bundling:** A build process will convert WordNet data into browser-usable formats (JSON or JS modules), loaded dynamically or statically in the browser.
+- **API Parity:** The same API will be exposed in both Node.js and browser builds.
+- **Web Demo & Distribution:** `wn-ts-web` will serve as a static demo and distribution, bundling the browser build and data files, and providing example usage.
+- **Comprehensive Testing:** Tests will ensure feature parity and correctness across both environments.

+### Benefits
+- **Universal Access:** Enables WordNet-powered apps to run in browsers, Node.js, and serverless platforms.
+- **Performance:** Preprocessing and bundling data for the browser enables fast, interactive web experiences.
+- **Modern Standards:** Leverages ES modules, bundlers, and static hosting for compatibility and performance.

+**Next Steps:**
+- Implement the browser build and data pipeline for `wn-ts`.
+- Develop the `wn-ts-web` demo and static distribution.
+- Ensure all APIs are available and tested in both environments.

+For more, see the [wordpos README](../wordpos/README.md) and [wordpos-web](../wordpos-web/README.md) for a working example of this strategy.